 - Ability to scale vertically and horizontally.

 - Not a quick installation.
-Sometimes a company needs fast solutions for their problems but installing, setting up and tuning ELK systems can take a lot of time.
+Sometimes a company needs fast solutions for its problems but installing, setting up, and tuning ELK systems can take a lot of time.

 Both monitoring systems, Prometheus and ELK stack, have similar purposes.
 Their goals are detecting problems, debugging, and solving issues.
-But these systems use different approaches to this task.
+However, these systems use different approaches to this task.

 The biggest difference is that ELK specializes in logs, and Prometheus specializes in metrics.
 Most major productions require using both ELK and Prometheus, each for its own specialty.